-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation. - 4.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of Career Planning services have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of Career Planning services have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service. - 10.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

+4. Demonstrate compliance with ODP standards through completion of a self-assessment and

+6. Have documentation that all vehicles used in the provision of Career Planning services have automobile insurance.

+7. Have documentation that all vehicles used in the provision of Career Planning services have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service.

+10. Comply with Department standards related to provider qualifications.